TonyOv3/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a javascript library that is used for building UIs.
+React's Virtual DOM interacts with the DOM and renders elements and state to the actual DOM.
+A good example of this is the reconciliation process.
+React updates the virtual DOM once it detects that nodes have changed via state changes.
+Once it confirms the changed nodes it will update the DOM accordingly.
+Reacts power lies in how it offloads pressure from the browsers.

 1. Describe component state.

 1. Describe props.